Click on the image above to see more photographs of NKU245X

 During the 1970’s and early 1980’s the Leyland National was the mainstay of many large fleets and became a common sight throughout the UK.
 245 was built to the modified National 2 design, the most obvious difference to the early versions being a more bulbous front nose.
 245’s presence in preservation represents a time when bus manufacturing had become very standardised and almost every town in the UK was touched by one specific bus design – the Leyland National.

 The Leyland National was a high capacity single deck bus that was able to carry over 70 passengers.
-With spacious internal proportions more standing passengers were carried than more traditionally styled buses.
+With spacious internal proportions, more standing passengers were able to be carried than more traditionally styled buses.
 The design certainly turned heads in the early 1970’s when it was launched into service.

-Having completed over 20 years front line service, 245 was demoted from passenger use and became a tow bus at Waterloo, eventually being fully retired after 22 years with the company.
+Having completed over 20 years front line service, 245 was demoted from passenger use and became a tow bus at Yorkshire Traction's Waterloo depot, eventually fully retiring after 22 years with the company.

-245 was acquired for preservation in 2003 and underwent a repaint into National Bus Company livery.
+She was acquired for preservation in 2003 and underwent a repaint into National Bus Company poppy red livery.
 Being based at Keighley Bus Museum, restoration work was completed and 245 attended many rallies and became a regular performer at Dewsbury Bus Museum events.

-However, in late 2012, 245 was sold out of preservation and a start was made to turn the bus into a mobile home.
-Fortunately Steve Hurley was able to track down the new owner and made a quick trip to York to stop any further conversion work.
-Within a matter of days Steve returned to York and rescued 245 back into preservation and a secure future is now assured.
+However, in late 2012, she was sold out of preservation and a start was made to turn the bus into a mobile home.
+Fortunately, Dewsbury Trustee Steve Hurley was able to track down the new owner and made a quick trip to York to stop any further conversion work taking place.
+Within a matter of days Steve returned to York and rescued the National back into preservation and a secure future was then assured.

-Fortunately, only a few seats had been removed during the days before Steve intervened and these were stacked in the bus.
-These were refitted and 245 attended the November 2012 Dewsbury Bus Museum open day once again as a completely restored vehicle.
+Fortunately, only a few seats had been removed during the days before Steve had intervened and these were neatly stacked inside the bus.
+These seats were refitted and she attended the November 2012 Dewsbury Bus Museum open day, once again as a completely restored vehicle.

-She passed to new owner Richard Cleggs in 2019 who has done a tremendous amount of work on her and she made her debut in County Motors livery at our event at The Mill, Batley, in May 2023.
+She passed to new owner Richard Clegg in 2019.
+Richard has done a tremendous amount of work on her and she made her debut in County Motors livery at our event at The Mill, Batley, in May 2023.

 Yorkshire Traction 245 (NKU245X)